We inspect individual sites to determine whether they are contaminated and ensure action is taken to clean it up if necessary.

 Our 'Contaminated Land Inspection Strategy' explains how the council undertakes inspections and identifies contaminated land.

-We ensure that new development on land, which may be contaminated, does not result in an unacceptable risk to the future users of the site.
-In order to ensure land is fit for development, applicants need to submit information on whether the site poses any risk of contamination.
-Work on the land may be required before development can take place.
+We ensure that new development on land which may be contaminated does not result in an unacceptable risk to the future users of the site.
+In order to ensure land is fit for development, applicants must submit information on whether the site poses any risk of contamination.
+Work may be required before development can take place.

 The Environment Agency is responsible for heavily contaminated land sites.
 Further information can be found on the Environment Agency website >>

 We keep a record at our offices of all contaminated land sites in the district.
 The register is available at our council offices in Grantham during normal working hours.
 See our office opening hours >>